Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/box.rst

-Pinecone
+Box
 ===========

-Batch process all your records using ``unstructured-ingest`` to store structured outputs and embeddings locally on your filesystem and upload those to a Pinecone index.
+Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to a Box folder.

-First you'll need to install the Pinecone dependencies as shown here.
+First you'll need to install the Box dependencies as shown here.

 .. code:: shell

-  pip install "unstructured[pinecone]"
+  pip install "unstructured[box]"

 Run Locally
 -----------